Pollen

 Chemopreventive and anticancer activity:

-Inflamation of tissues and cells are caused by biological or physical agents and free radicals.
-The Pine Densiflora pollen have antinociceptive and antiinflamatory properties.
+Inflamation of tissues and cells is caused by biological or physical agents and free radicals.
+The Pine Densiflora pollen has antinociceptive and antiinflamatory properties.
 The same activity was detected in Cistus pollen originated in Spain.

 Anti-osteoporosis activity:

-Osteoporosis is a reduced bone strengh due to reduction in bone mass/arhitecture that increase the fracture risk.
-The Cistus Ladaniferus was proved to have stimulatory effects on bone formation (in vitro).
-For this it was used pollen dissolved in water.
+Osteoporosis is a reduced bone strength due to a reduction in bone mass/arhitecture that increases the fracture risk.
+The Cistus Ladaniferus was proven to have stimulatory effects on bone formation (in vitro).
+For this, pollen was dissolved in water.

 Anti-anaemia activity: